-These collaborative projects have recently published research papers which demonstrate that wearing superfine Merino wool next to the skin is beneficial for eczema sufferers, wool is not an allergen and wearing wool to bed increases the quality and onset of the wearers’ sleep.
+These collaborative projects have published research papers which demonstrate that wearing superfine Merino wool next to the skin is beneficial for eczema sufferers, wool is not an allergen and wearing wool to bed increases the quality and onset of the wearers’ sleep.

 Current and recent projects

 The hypothesis that superfine Merino wool worn next to the skin could benefit eczema sufferers was put to the test in this AWI commissioned study led by Associate Professor John Su at Murdoch Children’s Research Institute.
 The study, published in the British Journal of Dermatology, showed that superfine Merino wool clothing reduced the severity of paediatric mild-moderate atopic dermatitis as compared to cotton clothing.

 A study of child and adult sufferers of eczema, commissioned by AWI and undertaken by the Division of Dermatology, University of Louisville, Kentucky, has demonstrated the beneficial effects of wearing superfine Merino wool next to the skin.
 The study, published in the medical journal Dermatitis and led by Professor Joe Fowler, confirmed that wearing Merino wool clothing compared to standard clothing provided improvements in severity of atopic dermatitis (eczema) as well as quality of life in atopic dermatitis patients.